-HENRICVS OCTAVVS DEI GRACIA ANGLIE ET FRANCIE REX FIDEI DEFENSOR DNS HIBERIE;
+HENRICVS OCTAVVS DEI GRACIA ANGLIE ET FRANCIE REX FIDEI DEFENSOR DNS HIBERIE:

-POVR DEFENDRE;
+POVR DEFENDRE:

 PETRVS .
 BAVDE .
 GALLVS .
 OPERIS .
-ARTIFEX.[†]

-Among the Battel Abbey Deeds§ is a document called ' Westalle's Book of Pannyngrydge, A° regni Regis Hen.
-VIII, xxxviij" (1546).
+ARTIFEX .25 Among the Battel Abbey Deeds26 is a document called "Westalle's Book of Pannyngrydge, A regni Regis Hen VIII, xxxviij"(1546).
 It is the account-book of some iron-master, and exhibits his expenditure in carrying on an extensive trade during the year indicated.
-Among the items are, payments made to the wood-cutters for "coards" of wood, at 3d per coard.
-The "collears," or charcoal-burners, were paid in wood, and money for coals, at the rate of 22d. per load.
-There are also charges for the carriage of coals out of Pannyngrydge, Olyver's Wood, and Asyldey, at 4d. and 6d. a load; and for the "moyne digged out of Pannyngrydge."
-"Moyne" was, of course, the iron ore, still called "iron-mine,"
+Among the items are, payments made to the wood-cutters for 'coards' of wood, at 3d. per coard.
+The 'collearst, or charcoal-burners, were paid in wood, and money for coals, at the rate of 22d, per load.
+There are also charges for the carriage of coals out of Pannyngrydge, Olyver's Wood and Asyldey, at 4d. and 6d. a load; and for the "moyne digged out of Pannyngrydge."
+'Moyne' was, of course, the iron ore, still called 'iron-mine', and giving name to many spots, as 'Mine-pit Field', 'Mine-pit Shawl', &c.
+The price of digging was 7d. per load; and many payments to "Black Jack", and others, occur in these accounts.
+Several sums are paid to Warnet, the founder and to Anthony, the 'filler'.
+One entry shows the locality where these operations were carried on;